Our Demonstration Fun Station Themes

 Mad Machines Station

 Children discover how simple machines make our lives easier.
-They learn about the six different types of simple machines: the screw, lever, inclined plane, wedge, pulley, and wheel and axle.
-Children launch with levers, secure with screws, and work with wedges through hands-on activities!
-Knock down a bucket wall with the Mad Science Trebuchet (100+ feet required) No take home.
+They learn about the 6 different types of simple machines: the screw, lever, inclined plane, wedge, pulley, and wheel and axle.
+Children launch with levers, secure with screws and work with wedges through hands-on activities!
+Knock down a bucket wall with the Mad Science Trebuchet (100+ ft required) No take home.
+50 kids/hour, ages 5-11.

 Magnetizing Science Station

-We will reveal the science behind magnet magic and magnetism mysteries.
-Children use magnetic wands to explore magnetic fields’ attracting and repelling forces, confuse compass needles, and magnetize paper clips.
+We will reveal the science behind magnet magic and mysteries.
+Children use magnetic wands to explore magnetic fields and repelling forces, confuse compass needles, and magnetize paper clips.
 The magnetic accelerator illustrates the magnet's gravity-defying abilities, and explorations with compasses educate children about the Earth’s magnetic properties.
 No take home.
+50 kids/hour, ages 3-11.

 Powerful Pressure Station